nu12/docker_system_update/README.md

 $ cat /etc/os-release
 ```

 Updated to Docker version 19.03.8.
-GitLab got unhealthy, however restarting the container solved the issue.
+GitLab gets unhealthy.
+Restarting the container solves the issue.

 All files in other containers were preserved.